All Authors A-Z

 John Yorke is Managing Director of Company Pictures, the UK drama independent producing Skins, Shameless, The White Queen and Wolf Hall.
-For many years he's been responsible for a vast array of British drama; as both Head of Channel Four Drama and Controller of BBC Drama Production he's worked on big popular works such as Hustle, Spooks, Casualty and Holby City alongside award-winners such as Bodies, Omagh, Sex Traffic, Not Only But Always and The Curse of Steptoe.
-His career began single-handedly story-lining EastEnders in its very first BAFTA winning year - beginning a 14 year association that produced some of the biggest audiences in British television history.
-As a commissioning Editor/Executive Producer, he championed some of the defining works of British television including Life On Mars, The Street, Shameless and Waterloo Road.
+For many years he's been responsible for a vast array of British drama, as both Head of Channel Four Drama and Controller of BBC Drama Production.
 In 2005 he created the BBC Writers Academy, a year-long in-depth training scheme which has produced a generation of successful television writers.
 He's also worked as Editor of The Archers.
 John is Visiting Professor of English Language and Literature at the University of Newcastle-upon-Tyne.
-He lives and works in London.

 Shuichi Yoshida was born in Nagasaki, Japan, in 1968.
-He is the author of numerous books and has won many Japanese literary awards, including the Akutagawa Prize for Park Life, and the prestigious Osaragi Jiro Prize and the Mainichi Publishing Culture Award, both of which he received for Villain.
-Several of his stories have been adapted for Japanese television and the film of Villain was released in 2010.
+He is the author of numerous books and has won many Japanese literary awards, including the Akutayawa Prize for Park Life, and the prestigious Osaragi Jiro Prize and the Mainichi Publishing Culture Award, both of which he received for Villain.
+Several of his stories have been adapted for Japanese television, and a film based on Villain was released in 2010 in Japan as Akunin.
 Yoshida lives in Tokyo.

 For the latest books, recommendations, offers and more